gcallah/JohnGray/papers/callahan.md

 really are different than all other species.
 No wolf philosopher has ever risen who addressed his fellow wolves and asked them to be kinder to deer.
 No fire ant philosopher has appeared who has asked fire ants to please reconsider their invasive species routine in continents upon which they do not belong.
 Human beings are a sort of creature who can respond to a moral argument by changing their behavior.
 And there is no other species on earth or which that is true.

+Gray here cites Buddhism as a religion that avoids this Christian error.
+But as in other places, I think Gray misses the deep affinities between Buddhism and Christianity.
+(See, for instance, Merton 1968.)

 ## Staring into the Void